 Hang the stole in a vinyl garment bag. (or large plastic garbage bag) In the bottom of the bag - using an opened large ziploc or a plastic container (the biggest that will fit) fill the container about 1/2 way up with fresh coffee grounds.
 Shake or stir the coffee grounds every day.
 Leave it until the stole smells like coffee.
 If you need to repeat the procedure - use fresh coffee.
 Then hang outside in fresh air and the smell will be gone.
 Discard used coffee.

 I have been cleaning out our closets.
 I have several old fur coats and was very sad to see mould on the lining of one of them.
+After perusing the net I chose to try wiping a cloth soaked in vinegar right on the fabric.

 I used this coffee method on a mink coat that I bought at an estate sale.
 The coat had been hanging in a closet encased in a plastic bag.
 I know you're not supposed to store a fur in plastic, but in this case I'm glad it had been, because I think that's the only reason the coat didn't smell worse than it already did.
 There were three smokers in the home and EVERYTHING reeked of smoke.
 I used the coffee to rid the coat of the smoke smell, and it worked great!